DragonMinded/minidragon/LANGUAGE.md

 `from hardware.serial import serial_init, serial_clear, serial_send`

  > Looks for the identifiers `serial_init`, `serial_clear` and `serial_send` in the module which implements `hardware.serial` and makes them available in the current module.
+That module could be the relative file `hardware/serial.py` relative to the module performing the import, or it could be the relative file `hardware/serial.py` existing in a library directory specified to the compiler with `-l` or `--lib`.

 `def func(param1: int16, param2: int32) -> extern[bool]: ...`

  > Defines a function prototype for `func` which takes two parameters and returns a boolean.
 Note the `extern[]` modifier as well as the ellipses (`...`).
 The compiler will emit code that refers to the global label `func` which should be implemented in an assembly file and linked into the final build.
-Note also that it is possible to declare functions as extern instead of importing them from other modules but it is heavily recommended to not do this because prototypes could get out of sync with the actual function implementation.
+Note also that it is possible to declare functions as extern instead of importing them from other modules.
+It is heavily recommended to not do this because prototypes could get out of sync with the actual function implementation.
 If this happens, the compiler will generate incorrect code to call the function and you will most likely end up with a crash.
 So, it's best to leave `extern[]` functions and variables for when you need to implement something in pure assembly and reference it from within MiniPy code.

 ## Included Libraries